150 pollution hotspots identified in Delhi: Gopal Rai

 Quick links:

-New Delhi, Oct 5 (PTI) Delhi Environment Minister Gopal Rai on Tuesday said the city government has identified 150 pollution hotspots in the national capital based on complaints received through the “Green Delhi” application.
+Delhi Environment Minister Gopal Rai on Tuesday said the city government has identified 150 pollution hotspots in the national capital based on complaints received through the 'Green Delhi' application.

 "More than 23,000 of the 27,000 complaints received on the application have been resolved," the minister said while launching an IOS version of the app.